zeek/zeek/script-reference/statements.rst

 Declarations and Statements
 ===========================

-The Bro scripting language supports the following declarations and statements.
+The Zeek scripting language supports the following declarations and statements.